cosimograssi95/Plugins/RetrieveMultipleOverride/README.md

 It serves as a flexible template, feel free to customize the `customLogic` and `customFilter` regions to fit your specific use case.

 > ⚠️ Plugin registration on the RetrieveMultiple message should be done cautiously.
-It is recommended only when no other option is available.
 For best practices, refer to the official documentation [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/best-practices/business-logic/limit-registration-plugins-retrieve-retrievemultiple).

 ---